Personal Safety for

 Victims of Domestic Violence

-Although designed in partnership with Women’s Aid, the Personal Safety for Victims of Domestic Violence training course will provide any person experiencing or vulnerable to domestic violence, with a host of skills and safe strategies to assist them to manage confrontational situations with their potentially violent partners and provide safe strategies to remove themselves from dangerous situations.
-The combination of theory and group discussions provides an opportunity for attendees to discuss and explore sensitive issues in a safe learning environment.
+Designed in partnership with Women’s Aid, this training course extends its reach to anyone experiencing or vulnerable to domestic violence.
+It equips participants with a range of skills and strategies to manage confrontational situations with potentially violent partners and provides safe methods to extricate themselves from perilous circumstances.
+The course format combines theory with group discussions to create a safe space for exploring sensitive issues.

 Personal Safety for Victims of Domestic Violence